Office of Victims' Services

 Who We Are

-We help crime victims transcend their trauma by funding victim service agencies that work directly with victims, provide financial help to victims through the Victims Compensation Assistance Program (VCAP), and collaborating with criminal justice and allied professionals that advocate and respond to the needs of victims.
+We help crime victims transcend their trauma by funding victim service agencies that work directly with victims, providing financial help to victims through the Victims Compensation Assistance Program (VCAP), and collaborating with criminal justice and allied professionals who advocate and respond to the needs of victims.

 What We Do

-First and foremost, our primary mission is helping Crime Victims.
+First and foremost, our primary mission is to help Crime Victims.

 funeral costs; travel costs; childcare; stolen cash; relocation; crime scene